fmareuil/ludogo/README.md

 # ludogo

-A Django web application to make toy and video library.
+A django application to make a personal movie and board game library.

 To customize your home page, add images in :
 * common/static/common/images/add_game.png